kstenerud/concise-text-encoding/cte-specification.md

 Invalid Encodings
 -----------------

-Invalid encodings must not be used, as they may cause problems or even API violations in certain languages.
+Invalid encodings must not be used, as they will likely cause problems or even API violations in certain languages.
 A parser must halt processing when invalid data is detected.

+ * A CTE document must not contain the NUL (u+000) character, the BOM (u+feff) character, or any invalid characters.
+ * All UTF-8 sequences must be complete (no partial characters, unpaired surrogates, etc).
  * Numeric values must be representable in their respective binary formats (integer, binary float, decimal float).
  * Times must be valid.
 For example: 2000.2.30, while technically encodable, is not allowed.
  * Containers must be properly terminated.
 Extra container endings (`}`, `]`, etc) are invalid.